root-project/web/manual/trees/index.md

 This means that generally, all baskets - also of different branches - will contain data of different tree entry ranges.

 To allow more efficient pre-fetching and better chunking of tree data stored in ROOT files, TTree groups baskets into _clusters_.
-A cluster contains all the data of a given event range.
+A cluster contains all the data of a given entry range.
 Trees will close baskets that are not yet full when reaching the tree entry at a cluster boundary.

 TTree finds the baskets for a given entry for a given branch by means of a _header_ stored in the file.